The documentation of angels has never been a unique or

 (Mighty Ones), Sarim (Princes), Seraphim (Fiery Ones), and

 Ofanim (Wheels).
-See Angel Hierarchy page – Click
+See Angel hierarchy page – Click

 here.